 Savings can be broken down into three general categories: Initial cost, maintenance and boiler efficiency (energy, water usage, fuel, etc.).

-The smallest part of an overall boiler investment is initial cost.
+The smallest part of an overall boiler investment is the initial cost.
 While capital expenditure and maintenance costs should be carefully analyzed, running costs will determine the ongoing health and survival of your company.
 The best method to maximize your investment year in and year out is to understand ALL the costs of your boiler operation.

 This may sound like a far-fetched idea, but there are companies that provide a warranty against damages caused by corrosion and scale.
 There may be certain criteria to be met, but be sure to do your homework and ask around for the pressure vessel to be guaranteed.
-Doing so will likely save money in the long run and provide piece of mind.
+Doing so will likely save money in the long run and provide peace of mind.

 10. Consider Boiler Suppliers Carefully